 subreddit,

-posts: json.data.children.map(child => child.data),
+posts: json.data.children.map((child) => child.data),

-receivedAt: Date.now()
+receivedAt: Date.now(),

-function will be as follows.
-Also, take note that we have to export the new helper function so that we can access it in the tests later on.
+argument and does the transformation you need.
+Note that you have to export the new helper function so that you can access it in the tests later on.
+The new version of the receivePosts

 export const transformResponseBody = (json) => {

-return json.data.children.map(child => child.data);
+return json.data.children.map((child) => child.data);

 export const receivePosts = (subreddit, json) => ({